moonstoneG/WarSimulator/README.md

 This project is my experimental project mainly used to study physical animation and self-balancing ragdoll

+The main gameplay of this game is to place NPCs and watch the war between NPCs

 The concept of self-balancing ragdolls comes from Rockstar’s ragdoll system, which makes NPC ragdolls very effective in the two games Red Dead Redemption and Max Payne.